kimozhang/vue-element-popup/README.md

           txt: 'vue-element-popup'
         },
+        // callback when the dialog closing animation ends
+        // it can take params when invoke "this.$emit('close', params)"
-        // callback when the dialog closing animation ends closed(ok) {  // The ok flag indicates that what you clicked is the Ok button if (ok) {
+        // here the ok flag indicates that what you clicked is the Ok button closed(ok) {
+          if (ok) {
             // to do something, such as fetching data again }